haloxiaoli/acme-public-docs/affiliate-terms-and-conditions/affiliate-terms_en.md

 - The system will use technical means such as email addresses and device fingerprints to distinguish between new and existing users, preventing duplicate calculations.

 ### 3.4 Commission Billing Scope

-Only orders for paid membership services (VIP, SVIP) purchased by users are included in the commission billing scope.
+Only orders for paid membership services (Pro, Premium) purchased by users are included in the commission billing scope.
 Orders for non-membership paid services or refund orders are excluded from the commission billing scope.

 ## 4. Promotional Standards and Compliance Requirements

 ### 4.1 Lawful Promotional Channels

 Affiliate Members may promote AcmeVPN services through the following lawful channels:

 #### 4.1.1 Online Digital Channels

 - **Personal Websites/Blogs**: Must be legal personal websites or blog platforms.
 - **Social Media and Content Platforms**: YouTube, Instagram, TikTok, Facebook, X, Telegram, Zhihu, Bilibili, Weibo, Douyin, Xiaohongshu, WeChat, and other mainstream platforms.
 - **Email Marketing**: Must strictly comply with anti-spam laws and regulations, and may only be sent to users who have provided explicit consent.

 #### 4.1.2 Offline Promotional Channels

 - **Offline Events**: Conferences, exhibitions, technical sharing sessions, and other legitimate commercial activities.
 - **Word-of-Mouth Promotion**: Authentic recommendations to friends and family are permitted, but misleading advertising is prohibited.

 #### 4.1.3 Other Channels

 Other channels that comply with laws and regulations and have obtained prior written approval from AcmeVPN.

 ### 4.2 Promotional Content Requirements

 #### 4.2.1 Basic Requirements

 - **Authenticity**: All promotional content must be truthful and accurate, without any exaggerated, misleading, or false information.
 - **Identity Disclosure**: Affiliate Members should clearly disclose their affiliate promotional status and may not impersonate AcmeVPN official personnel.
 - **Service Description**: Affiliate Members must not promise or claim functions or effects beyond AcmeVPN's actual service scope.
 - **Authorized Use**: All brand names, trademarks, logos, and other elements used in promotional materials must be authorized in writing by AcmeVPN in advance.

 #### 4.2.2 Prohibited Content

 Promotional content must not include:

 - False statements regarding product features, performance metrics, or service commitments.
 - Misleading information about free offers or discounts.
 - Expressions or statements that may trigger legal or compliance risks.
 - Any content involving violations of laws and regulations or that may lead to legal risks.

 #### 4.3 Data Protection and Privacy Compliance

 Affiliate Members must strictly comply with data protection laws and regulations during promotion, including:

 - User Consent: Obtain clear and informed user consent prior to collecting personal data and refrain from coercing or inducing users to provide information.
 - Lawful Processing: Strictly comply with applicable data protection regulations such as GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).
 - Information Security: Properly safeguard user data and prevent leaks.